reinhardbuyabo/exercise-tracker/README.md

 This is the boilerplate for the Exercise Tracker project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

 Note: For the date property, the toDateString method of the Date API can be used to achieve the expected output.

+Note: The response returned from POST /api/users/:_id/exercises will be the user object with the exercise fields added